auth0/docs/articles/quickstart/backend/java-spring-security5/interactive.md

 Auth0 allows you to quickly add authorization to your application.
 This guide demonstrates how to integrate Auth0 with any new or existing Spring Boot application.

-If you haven't created an API in your Auth0 dashboard yet, you can use the interactive selector to create a new Auth0 API or select an existing API that represents the project you want to integrate with.
+If you have not created an API in your Auth0 dashboard yet, use the interactive selector to create a new Auth0 API or select an existing API that represents the project you want to integrate with.

-Alternatively, you can read [our getting started guide](get-started/auth0-overview/set-up-apis) that helps you set up your first API through the Auth0 dashboard.
+Review [our getting started guide](get-started/auth0-overview/set-up-apis) to set up your first API through the Auth0 dashboard.

-Every API in Auth0 is configured using an API Identifier that your application code will use as the Audience to validate the access token.
+Each Auth0 API uses the API Identifier, which your application needs to validate the access token.

 <%= include('../../../_includes/_api_auth_intro') %>